Terms And Conditions

 4.3 Deposit and Payment Modalities

-If the contract is concluded more than 6 weeks before the event day, a deposit in the amount of 30% of the agreed gross total sum is due to secure the date.
-The deposit is to be transferred within 7 days after contract signing.
-If the deposit is not made on time, the date is not reserved bindingly.
+4.3.1 Deposit for Long-term Booking (> 6 Weeks) If the contract is concluded more than 6 weeks before the event day, a deposit of 30% of the agreed gross total sum is due to secure the date.
+The deposit must be transferred within 7 days of signing the contract.
+If the deposit is not made on time, the date is not reserved.

-4.3.2 No Deposit for Short-Term Booking (≤ 6 Weeks)
+4.3.2 No Deposit for Short-term Booking (≤ 6 Weeks)

-4.3.3 Due Date of Remaining Amount
+4.3.3 Due Date of Balance

 4.3.4 Credit and Refund